+AP Capstone Classes

 AP Seminar

-Open to: Recommendation Required: Leads to: Course Description:
+Recommendation Required: Current AP Teacher Leads to: AP Research (Required)

-11 Current AP Teacher

-AP Research (Required)

-AP Seminar is the first course of two in the AP Capstone core sequence.
+Course Description: AP Seminar is the first of two courses in the AP Capstone program.

 AP Seminar is a multidisciplinary, inquiry-based class emphasizing argumentation and research.
-In semester one will focus on the analysis of arguments, the implications of those arguments, and the generation of questions for further inquiry. .
-In semester two, students will apply these skills in writing, analysis, synthesis, and argumentation on two major independent research projects determined by the student and supervised by the teacher.
-Students will work independently and collaboratively on these research projects and will be expected to further develop their reading, writing, and presentation skills as they learn to synthesize ideas and information from a variety of sources in support of research question and thesis.
-Finally, AP Seminar has an exam in May that will be combined with previous group and individual assessments in order to assign a final grade for the course and a final AP score.
-Students interested in AP Capstone should already have solid written and oral communication skills as well as proven collaboration skills.
-Successful completion of the AP Seminar course will prepare students for the second course in the AP Capstone sequence, AP Research.
+In semester one, students focus on the analysis of arguments, the implications of those arguments, and the generation of questions for further inquiry.
+In semester two, students apply these skills in writing, analysis, synthesis, and argumentation on two major research projects (one independently and one collaboratively), determined by the student and supervised by the teacher.
+Students exit the course able to engage in college-level research, writing, and presentation.

+Students interested in AP Capstone should already have strong reading, writing, and oral communication skills, and be able to collaborate positively with others.
+Effective time management and organization habits will also greatly contribute to student success.
+Completion of the AP Seminar course will prepare students for the second course in the AP Capstone sequence, AP Research.

 AP Research

-Open to: Prerequisites: Recommendation Required: Course Description:

-12

-AP Seminar
+Prerequisites: AP Seminar

-Current AP Teacher

 AP Research, the second course in the AP Capstone experience, allows students to deeply explore an academic topic, problem, issue, or idea of individual interest.
 Students design, plan, and implement a yearlong investigation to address a research question.
 Through this inquiry, they further the skills they acquired in the AP Seminar course by learning research methodology, employing ethical research practices, and accessing, analyzing, and synthesizing information.
 Students reflect on their skill development, document their processes, and curate the artifacts of their scholarly work through a process and reflection portfolio The course culminates in an academic paper of 4,000-5,000 words (accompanied by a performance, exhibit, or product where applicable) and a presentation with an oral defense.

 Fine Arts

 Seoul International School encourages students to be creative problem solvers who work to express themselves in a variety of nonverbal areas.
 The Fine Arts classes provide an exciting opportunity for students to improve their creativity and problem solving in a hands-on experiential environment.
 Within the areas of Fine Arts, SIS offers classes in both Visual and Performing Arts as follows:

+Visual Arts

-• Visual Arts Studio Art, Design, Ceramics, AP Drawing, AP 2D Design, and AP 3D Design. • Performing Arts Drama, Concert Choir, Ladies Choir, String Ensemble, Wind Ensemble, Advanced Band.
+Studio Art, Design, Ceramics, AP Drawing, AP 2D Design, and AP 3D Design.

+Performing Arts

+Drama, Concert Choir, Ladies Choir, String Ensemble, Wind Ensemble, Advanced Band.
 Ensembles that require an audition include: Ambassadors Choir and High School Orchestra.

 Regular Diploma Honors Diploma US 4-year College (Minimum) US 4-year College (Recommended) 1 credit 1 credit 1 credit 1 credit